 - their first trip with your agency

-You can top retargeted ads off with additional perks like discount vouchers, VIP offers, loyalty cards and similar, to give them an all-encompassing experience and reward their loyalty to your brand.
+You can top retargeted ads off with additional perks like discount vouchers, VIP offers, loyalty cards and similar, to give them an all-encompassing experience and reward their loyalty to your brand with various marketing personalization tools.
 Here is how retargeting works when using emails.

 Reason 2 — Effectively build buyer personas